KaiChenNJ/MedSentry/README.md

 # 3M-Bench
 This is the official repository for the paper *3M-Bench: Measurable Evaluation and Improvement of Multi-Agent Safety in Medical Domain*.

+## :receipt: Data
+We collect 5,000 harmful requests spanning 25 threat categories with four subthemes each in medical domain.

 ## :rocket: Quick Start
 ```
 # Run script for SharedPool Structure